-The S9 Plus tries to match everything Apple can do, but at a larger screen size (at least until the iPhone XS Max arrived) and with a 3.5mm headphone jack – and it also bests the Google Pixel 2 XL’s low-light photography in some (but not all) scenarios.
-The night mode of the Huawei P20 Pro beats it in select low-light scenes, too.
+The S9 Plus tries to match everything Apple can do, but at a larger screen size (at least until the iPhone XS Max and now iPhone 11 Pro Max arrived) and with a 3.5mm headphone jack – and it also bests the Google Pixel 2 XL’s low-light photography in some (but not all) scenarios.

 What’s interesting is that Apple’s and Google’s handsets aren’t the fiercest competition for the S9 Plus – it’s Samsung’s own phones.
-The now-cheaper Galaxy S8 Plus is an incremental downgrade, ideal for anyone put off by the high S9 Plus price, while the S10 Plus is ideal if you have a penchant for the S Pen and a slightly bigger screen with only a small notch in the top right corner.
+The now-cheaper Galaxy S8 Plus is an incremental downgrade, while the S10 Plus is ideal if you want a slightly bigger screen with only a small punch-hole notch in the top right corner.

-The S9 Plus is a favorite on our best Samsung phone list, and remains a solid choice if you don't need a stylus, but still want a phone with big Samsung colorful screen.
+The S9 Plus remains on our best Samsung phone list, and is still a solid choice if you don't want to spend a lot of money, don't need a stylus, but still want a phone with a big Samsung colorful screen.

 - Want to see all this at a smaller size and price?
 Read our Samsung Galaxy S9 review